-Because it takes the whole world to pray for children, all are invited to pray on the 15th of each month, in any way, alone or in community, for all children at home and abroad.
+Because it takes the whole world to pray for children, all are invited to bless and pray on the 15th of each month, in any way, alone or in community, for all children at home and abroad.
 Here at Holy Family, we will join in world prayer for children and encourage others to pray on the 15th of each month.

 Jan.
 15, 2015 – The New Year begins.
 Let us join in concern and hope for all children of the world.
 Statistics show that 2014 was a devastating year for children with horrific abuse, torture. killing etc. This must change.
 Our future demands it.
 We join religious leaders and all caring people of the world in condemning these atrocities.
 We must unite in positive thought, blessing and prayer for all children.
 Through family care, good education, and our support, the world can change.
 “The secret of change is to focus all our energy, not on fighting the old, but on building the new.” – Socrates